PiRogueToolSuite/piroguetoolsuite.github.io/content/docs/colander/deployment/index.md

 and follow the instructions.

-**Don't forget to save the credentials in your favorite password manager!**

-Note that the administration panels are accessible at random URLs specified in the files `.envs/.production/.colander` and `.envs/.production/.threatr`.

 {{< callout context="danger" title="Backup" icon="alert-octagon" >}}
-Don't forget to backup the `.envs` folder.
+Don't forget to backup the credentials and the `.envs` folder.
 {{< /callout >}}

 ### Insert default data